Aliases for OBP2A Gene

 GeneCards Summary for OBP2A Gene

 OBP2A (Odorant Binding Protein 2A) is a Protein Coding gene.
-GO annotations related to this gene include odorant binding.
+Diseases associated with OBP2A include Spinal Cord Disease.
+Gene Ontology (GO) annotations related to this gene include odorant binding.
 An important paralog of this gene is OBP2B.

 UniProtKB/Swiss-Prot for OBP2A Gene